cwilkison/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+useRouteMatch is a hook that lets you add nested routes withn a URL.
+You can dynamically change the route to a different location without breaking the page.

 2. How would you explain form validation to someone who has never programmed before?

+We learned client-side form validation which is code that sends errors to the user when they do not meet the requirements for filling in a form.
+For example: "email is required" or "password must contain letters and numbers"

 3. In 1-2 sentences, define end to end testing.

+End to End testing: This is the test of the entire program from front-end to back-end.
+You can use programs like Cypress.io to click buttons and fill inputs to check and make sure the page is working.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section **will** prevent you from passing this challenge.